tvirolai/marclojure/README.md

 ## About

 *marclojure* is a library for - can you guess? - processing [MARC records](https://en.wikipedia.org/wiki/MARC_standards) using Clojure.
 It can be used to serialize MARC records in ISO 2709 (MARC exchange format), MARCXML or Aleph Sequential formats into Clojure maps, process them and write them back to file.
-Writing is currently possible in MARCXML and Aleph Sequential, ISO 2709 support is going to be supported very soon.
+Writing is currently possible in MARCXML and Aleph Sequential, ISO 2709 is going to be supported very soon.

 ## Latest version